NativeScript/plugins/packages/iqkeyboardmanager/README.md

 ### Vue

-Add the following code to the `app.ts` file to register the component:
+Register the component by adding the following code to the `app.ts` file.

 ```ts
 registerElement('PreviousNextView', () => require('@nativescript/iqkeyboardmanager').PreviousNextView);
 ```
 Then use it in a markup file.

 ```xml
 <ScrollView>
 	<PreviousNextView